Why is it that parents only take their family skiing in snow-deprived December or jaw-clenching cold January? Families pay

 thin and crowds thick.
-But come spring, when savvy skiers know the
+But come spring, when deep snow Pack, high sun and

 best conditions prevail, a ski trip is the last thing on a family’s

 Springtime is the best time to get your kids on skis, call it March gladness not New Year’s madness.
 Switching to summer sports just because the calendar and the retail stores say its “spring” is short sighted and a disservice to your little downhillers.

 New England in March and April brings more snow showers more than bike rides and flowers.
 Killington has stayed open for skiing through Memorial Day the last three seasons.
 There is typically plenty of man-made snow through April, the only things missing are the huge holiday crowds, hand warmers and face masks.
 Temperatures are pleasant, no longer below 0 like popular Martin Luther King weekend.
 Ski resort lodging and lift ticket rates drop as crowds diminish.
 Springtime ski trails are well covered and sunny, even equipment prices hit bottom as retailers make way for next season’s gear.
 Of note, the best ski events of the season are typically in spring, Sugarloaf's Reggaefest, Parrothead at Sunday River and the Bear Mountain Challenge at Killington.

 Here are some ski resorts in New England that really shine come spring time:

 Killington blows lots of snow and keeps their lifts and events cranking until May on Superstar.
 The Beast of the East has been the last ski resort spinning Memorial Day 2016-2013, beating out Sugarloaf and Jay Peak.
 Killington has really improved their Ramshead Family Center in recent years, this is a convenient central area for families to access the beginner slopes, and get lessons and rentals.
 Look for lodging deals in the hotel and condos as the spring season unfolds, but late season only the Superstar quad runs.